cygeorgel/OpenNotes/Telco/Pbx3cx/Pbx3cx Hosts/Get the Customer with their Pbx3cx Hosts.md

+# Get the Customer with their Pbx3cx Hosts

 The customer has a reference within the BlueRockTEL instance and a code within the Pbx3cx Hosts API.
 You get this code by passing the tenant code and the tenant reference to the "Get customer by origin"  route :